-STEP 3.
-After you have reviewed the specific corruption types and identified possible reform measures, you can develop an overall strategy, along with other stakeholders.
+After you have reviewed the specific corruption types and identified possible reform measures, you can develop an overall strategy.
 Because curbing corruption is about changing the status quo, so you need to be thinking about how to build support, how to spread the benefits, how to bring opponents on board or how to outflank them.
 This is where judgement and political skill are important.
 You also need to think carefully as to which combination of measures and management is likely to result in the most impact within the limited resources and time available.
-We suggest that you develop an overall strategy in the following way:
+We suggest that you develop an overall strategy - in collaboration with those who can also own it with you - in the following way:

 - 1. Thinking through what impact you really want to achieve - 2.
-Challenging yourselves by considering strategic opposites - 3.
-Considering the people and the politics; where to build support - 4.
-Setting up a sound implementation programme - 5.
-Maximising supportive structures across government & stakeholders
+Challenging yourselves by considering strategic opposites

+- 3. Flexibility preparing yourselves to be wrong - 4.
+Considering the people and the politics; where to build support - 5.
+Implementation setting up a sound programme - 6.
+Maximising supportive structures across government & stakeholders - 7.
+Choices in high corruption environments

-4. Transnational construction initiatives & expertise
+4. Transnational construction initiatives